 Process Guidance Stage 1 If you or your child has a grievance you should discuss it informally with the teacher, administrator, coach, or staff member directly involved in the matter.
 We hope that the majority of concerns will be resolved at this stage.
 Informal discussions should resolve the vast majority of grievance.
 NOTE: Grievance or information involving an ongoing or imminent threat to a student's well-being should skip this stage and be immediately directed to the Headmaster.

+Stage 2

-Stage 2 If the matter is not satisfactorily resolved, you may raise the matter, in writing, with the Headmaster, who must give a response within five working days.
+If the matter is not satisfactorily resolved, you may raise the matter, in writing, with the Headmaster, who must give a response within five working days.
 This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
 This meeting will be led by the Headmaster.

 The Headmaster is the acting supervisor over all school employees.

+Stage 3
-Stage 3 If the matter is still not satisfactorily resolved, you may raise the matter to the Superintendent's Office by The Superintendent's office oversees the Headmasters.

-addressing the matter in writing to the Assistant Superintendent of Arizona Lower Schools or Preparatory Schools, who must give a response within ten working days.
+If the matter is still not satisfactorily resolved, you may raise the matter to the Executive Director's Office by addressing the matter in writing to the Executive Director of Arizona Lower Schools or Upper Schools, who must give a response within ten working days.
 This response may take the form of a letter and/or follow-up meeting.